yoshinorin/hexo-browser-reloader-websocket/README.md

 ### About wait time

 Reloading the browser by this plugin may be faster than the hexo-server's [router](https://hexo.io/api/router) updating if there are few routes or a lot of routes.
-The router updating depends on the number of post, pages, assets, tags, categories...etc.
+The router updating speed depends on the number of post, pages, assets, tags, categories...etc.
 Also it depends on theme, plugins and machine power etc.

 The `wait` option for resolve this, wait a little bit after file change detection before starting the browser reload.